Process

 Working tool

-Build a small AI-native tool that earns trust through results, not promises.
+Build a small AI-assisted tool that earns trust through results, not promises.

 4. 04